Unity-Technologies/com.unity.services.samples.game-lobby/README.md

 # [DEPRECATED] Game Lobby Sample

 > [!WARNING]
-> Maintenance for this sample is scheduled to end soon.
-For similar functionality, visit [Serverless Multiplayer Game](https://docs.unity.com/ugs/en-us/solutions/manual/ServerlessMultiplayerGame) instead.
-[The Multiplayer Services package](https://docs.unity.com/ugs/en-us/manual/mps-sdk/manual) is a new one-stop solution for adding multiplayer elements to a game developed in Unity 6
+> For most users, the [Serverless Multiplayer Game](https://docs.unity.com/ugs/en-us/solutions/manual/ServerlessMultiplayerGame) replaces this Game Lobby Sample.
+Starting with Unity 6, the [The Multiplayer Services package](https://docs.unity.com/ugs/en-us/manual/mps-sdk/manual) is the one-stop solution for adding multiplayer elements to your game.

 **Version 1.1a - _UGS Events Beta_**